jermspeaks/christmas-adventure/README.md

 - `DUPLICATE_CHOICES.md` - Documentation of sections with multiple choices leading to the same destination
 - `ISLANDS.md` - Documentation of sections with no incoming links (unreachable sections)
 - `UNNECESSARY_CONNECTIONS.md` - Documentation of sections with more than 3 incoming connections
+- `DECISIONS.md` - Comprehensive map of all section connections (incoming and outgoing links)
 - `CHARACTERS.md` - Reference guide listing all named characters in the story

 ## Quick Start